Team Canada Climate Action Resources

 The COC continues to be inspired by Team Canada athletes who are directly involved in projects on climate action, such as:

-• Brenda Taylor, a two-time Olympic gold medallist (1992) in rowing, who received an OLY Legacy Grant to support her Decarbonizing Rowing: Electric Outboard Pilot Project with the main objective to empower communities with the information and confidence to switch from gas to e-outboards.
+• Brenda Taylor, a two-time Olympic gold medallist (1992) in rowing, who received an OLY Legacy Grant in 2023 to support her Decarbonizing Rowing: Electric Outboard Pilot Project with the main objective to empower communities with the information and confidence to switch from gas to e-outboards.

 Green Sports Day

 Green Sports Day Canada is on October 6.
 It was first celebrated in 2021 to launch a national conversation about sustainable sport.
+The Canadian Olympic Committee is a proud supporter of this initiative through the years.

 Visit www.greensportsverts.ca to learn more on the Green Sport Day in Canada.